allgrego/gba-geologis/README.md

 ### GET /countries

-Obtain a collection of all countries
+Obtain a paginated collection of all countries

 #### Query Parameters